theeye-io-team/theeye-agent/config/README.md

 by default not configuration is provided.

-configuration is taken from the END or could be provided via config file.
+configuration is taken from the environment and also could be provided via configuration file.

-just drop a file in `theeye-agent-root/config/default.js` or `theeye-agent-root/config/default.json`
+just drop the configuation file in `theeye-agent-root/config/default.js` or `theeye-agent-root/config/default.json`

 if you want to use a config file use this sample.